Magic Bullet Chronicles Ryukendo

 Magic Bullet Chronicles Ryukendo (リュウケンドー, Madan Senki Ryūkendō) is a Japanese superhero-genre tokusatsu television series.
 It was Takara and We've Inc's first attempt at a tokusatsu series.
 This series aired at 7:00 JST on TV Aichi from January 8 to December 31, 2006.
 It is also a partial prequel to the Tomica Hero Series, the cast reprising their characters in the Tomica Hero Rescue Force movie.

+The series was also broadcast in India in 2011 on Disney XD, and went on to become one of the most popular shows on the channel.

 Plot

 Akebono City is a peaceful community overflowing with humanity.
-Since there was a Power Spot that released magical power in the community, the people were distressed by the threat of the demon army Jamanga who are gathering Minus Energy (マイナスエネルギー, Mainasu Enerugī) from the frightened masses for a sinister purpose.
+Since there was a Power Spot that released magical power in the community, the people were distressed by the threat of the demon army Jamanga who are gathering Minus Energy (マイナスエネルギー, Mainasu Enerugī) from the frightened masses for a sinister purpose: to revive their leader.
 The secret organization SHOT was formed to protect the people of the community from the Jamanga, concealing their existence as ordinary members of the Akebono Police Station, which considers demons beyond their jurisdiction.
-Kenji Narukami, a student of the Narukami Dragon God Style (鳴神龍神流, Narukami Ryū Jin Ryū) for fighting demons, arrives to Akebono to fight the demons, eventually getting his wish when he is transformed to Ryukendo and faces off against Jamanga's forces together with his friends in order to restore peace in the community.
+Kenji Narukami, a practitioner of the Narukami Dragon God Style (鳴神龍神流, Narukami Ryū Jin Ryū) for fighting demons, arrives to Akebono to fight the demons, eventually getting his wish when he is transformed to Ryukendo and faces off against Jamanga's forces together with his friends in order to restore peace in the community.

+Characters

 Magic Bullet Warriors

 Each Warrior has a set of keys to either use an attack or summon a Beast King (獣王, JūŌ), an animal spirit of the Earth.
-When Kenji and Fudou become God Ryukendo and Magna Ryuguno, their Beast Kings are strengthened into a Super Beast King (超獣王, Chō Jū Ō) form each.
+When Kenji and Jushiro become God Ryukendo and Magna Ryuguno, their Beast Kings are strengthened into a Super Beast King (超獣王, Chō Jū Ō) form each.